unoplatform/uno/doc/articles/uno-community-toolkit.md

 <controls:DataGrid x:Name="dataGrid" AutoGenerateColumns="True" />
 ```

-3. Format your rows in the same way as your columns or use a `Data Template` added as an attribute on the `DataGrid` control
+3. Format your rows in the same way as your columns or use a `DataTemplate` added as an attribute on the `DataGrid` control
 ``` xml
 <controls:DataGrid x:Name="dataGrid" RowDetailsTemplate="{StaticResource RowDetailsTemplate}">
 ```